Algoryx/click-mirror/README.md

 #### Python remarks

-To circumvent clashes with python library click and pyClick, the python library is called pClick.
+To circumvent clashes with python library click and pyClick, the python library is called pclick.

 ### Release:s